gHashTag/leela-ai-site/docs/policy.md

 ## 5. Online Privacy Policy

-This privacy policy only applies to our online activities and is valid for visitors to our website and users of our Leela AI app in relation to the information they share and/or collect on the app.
+This privacy policy only applies to our online activities and is valid for visitors to our website and users of our Leela Chakra Ai app in relation to the information they share and/or collect on the app.
 This policy does not apply to information collected offline or through channels other than this application.

 ## 6. Consent